-- (a) Altair Travel Agency S.A. ("Altair"): The Company uses the services of an affiliated travel agent, Altair, which is controlled by the Company's CEO and Chairman.
-Travel expenses for 2014, 2013, and 2012, amounted to \$2,765, \$2,640, and \$2,957, respectively, and are included in Vessels, Advances for vessels under construction and acquisitions and other vessel costs, Vessel operating expenses and General and administrative expenses in the accompanying consolidated financial statements.
-At December 31, 2014 and 2013, an amount of \$281 and \$196, respectively, was payable to Altair and is included in Due to related parties in the accompanying consolidated balance sheets. - (b) Diana Containerships Inc. ("Diana Containerships"): Until February 28, 2013, DSS received from Diana Containerships management fees of \$15 per month for each vessel in operation and \$20 per month for each laid-up vessel, 1% commissions on the gross hire and freight earned by each vessel and \$10 per month for administrative fees pursuant to management and administrative services agreements between Diana Containerships, its vessel owning companies and DSS, which were terminated on March 1, 2013.
-For 2014, 2013, and 2012, revenues derived from the agreements with Diana Containerships amounted to \$0, \$447, and \$2,447, respectively, and they are separately presented as Other revenues in the accompanying consolidated statements of operations.
-As at December 31, 2014 and 2013, there was no amount due to or from Diana Containerships and its vessels, relating to these management agreements.
+- (a) Altair Travel Agency S.A. ("Altair"): The Company uses the services of an affiliated travel agent, Altair, which is controlled by the Company's CEO and Chairman of the Board.
+Travel expenses for 2015, 2014 and 2013 amounted to \$2,685, \$2,765 and \$2,640, respectively, and are mainly included in "Vessels", "Advances for vessels under construction and acquisitions and other vessel costs", "Vessel operating expenses" and "General and administrative expenses" in the accompanying consolidated financial statements.
+At December 31, 2015 and 2014, an amount of \$62 and \$281, respectively, was payable to Altair and is included in "Due to related parties" in the accompanying consolidated balance sheets. - (b) Diana Containerships Inc.: Until February 28, 2013, DSS received from Diana Containerships management and administrative fees pursuant to management and administrative services agreements between Diana Containerships, its vessel owning companies, and DSS.
+During 2013, revenue derived from these agreements until their termination, amounted to \$447 and is separately presented as "Other revenues" in the accompanying 2013 consolidated statement of operations.

-On May 20, 2013, the Company's Independent Committee of the Board of Directors and the Board of Directors approved to provide to Eluk Shipping Company Inc., a subsidiary of Diana Containerships, an unsecured Ioan of up to \$50,000 to be used for general corporate purposes and working capital, which was drawn on August 20, 2013.
-The Ioan matures on the fourth anniversary of the draw down date, or on August 20, 2017, bears interest at LIBOR plus a margin of 5% per annum.
-The Ioan also bears a back-end fee equal to 1.25% per annum on the outstanding amount, receivable on the repayment date of such amount.
-The unsecured Ioan is guaranteed by Diana Containerships, and Diana Containerships and its subsidiaries may not incur additional indebtedness during the term of the Ioan without the prior consent of the Company.
+On May 20, 2013, DSI's Independent Committee of the Board of Directors and the Board of Directors approved to provide to Eluk Shipping Company Inc., a subsidiary of Diana Containerships, a five year unsecured loan of up to \$50,000 to be used for general corporate purposes and working capital, which was drawn on August 20, 2013.
+The loan, until the amendment discussed below, bore interest at LIBOR plus a margin of 5% and a back-end fee equal to 1.25% per annum on the outstanding amount of the loan payable by the borrower on the repayment date of the loan.
+On July 30, 2015, DSI's Independent Committee of the Board of Directors and the Board of Directors approved an amendment to the loan, pursuant to which as of September 9, 2015, the date of the amendment, the loan matures on March 15, 2022;